tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - `is-uppercase` & `is-italic` & `is-lowercase` - there is also  `is-capitalized` & `is-underlined`
 - `has-text-weight-bold` & `has-text-weight-light` - *light* is a color qualifier, *bold* is a text weight qualifier
 - `title` & `subtitle` - *title* is large and bold, *subtitle* is smaller and less bold
+- BTW - I don't think it's mentioned in the video, but elements can belong to (i.e. apply) multiple CSS classes - multiple class names will need to be separated by a space

 <br>